Homes for Sale in Oakridge, London Ontario

 - Excellent walkability to shops on Hyde Park & Oxford

-- John Dearness PS
+- John Dearness Public School

 - St. Paul Catholic School